 You won’t find many outside Hue – even in Hue-themed restaurants in Saigon or Hanoi – but the legacy still lives on in family-run alley spots here.

-Breakfasts for many locals mean an unusual crunchy bowl of com hen, a spicy cool-rice dish with tiny river clams (about the size of a broken-off tip of pencil lead), peanuts, pork rinds, green onion, mint, fish sauce and peppers.
+Breakfasts for many locals mean an unusual crunchy bowl of com hen, a spicy cool-rice dish with tiny river clams (about the size of a broken-off tip of a pencil lead), peanuts, pork rinds, green onion, mint, fish sauce, and peppers.

 ‘Foreigners can’t eat it,’ I was warned by a local, holding his belly with a grimace.
 ‘They get sick.
 People from Hanoi and Saigon too.’
 I already had my belly full of it — and was feeling fine.
 It’s not too fishy, and no spicier than some of your more milder Thai dishes.

-For 45 cents a bowl, and a shocked crew at Ba Hoa (Truong Dinh St, just east of Hanoi Street) who interfered to mix my bowl when I hadn’t mixed it adequately, it’s hard to not take a chance.
+For 50,000 dong /USD $2.30 bowl, and a shocked crew at Ba Hoa (Truong Dinh St, just east of Hanoi Street) who interfered to mix my bowl when I hadn’t mixed it adequately, it’s hard to not take a chance.
 I’ve not seen this elsewhere.

 Beyond the pagodas nowadays, where robed monks and apprentices break in the afternoon for volleyball games you’re welcome to join, Hue’s vegetarian scene is more developed than anywhere else in the country.